Skip to main content

 Graduate Certificate in Public Health and Communicable Disease

-UTS was rated Above world standard for Excellence in Research in Australia for Public Health & Health Services (ERA, 2018) Ranked 1st in Australia for universities under 50 years (QS Top 50 under 50 2023) UTS Online’s Graduate Certificate in Public Health and Communicable Disease is designed for professionals who want to develop a fundamental understanding of epidemiology and population health and learn to critically evaluate public health approaches to communicable disease control.
+UTS was rated Above world standard for Excellence in Research in Australia for Public Health and Health Services (ERA, 2018) Ranked 1st in Australia for universities under 50 years (QS Top 50 under 50 2023) UTS Online’s Graduate Certificate in Public Health and Communicable Disease is designed for professionals who want to develop a fundamental understanding of epidemiology and population health and learn to critically evaluate public health approaches to communicable disease control.
 Delivered 100% online and part-time, you will gain immediately applicable skills to make a greater impact in your current role and prepare for future health challenges.
 Informed by leading academics and researchers, this course is delivered by the UTS School of Public Health and will provide you with a high-calibre education at the forefront of public health.

 Graduate Certificate 8 months 4 Units